Automatically detect and remediate passwords exposed on the dark web within 5 minutes

 Perhaps an employee accidentally clicked on a malicious ad for a legitimate piece of software and downloaded malware.
 The infostealer malware ran its executable and stole all the employee data – sensitive identity information, the machine details, their session cookies, and, of course, their set of application credentials, including Active Directory.
 Criminals are most likely to automate their follow-on attacks using this stolen data, so time is of the essence.

 With SpyCloud’s latest improvement for automatic scanning, as soon as SpyCloud collects this high-value information from the darknet and confirms it matches the in-use credential pair of an active employee, you control the next step.
-Defenders can automatically reset the password in as little as 15 minutes, before criminals can take action.
+Defenders can automatically detect and reset the password within 5 minutes, before criminals can take action.

 Active Directory Guardian is always scanning for high-priority malware-exfiltrated records that match your employee.
 Speed helps protect your enterprise.